ishitajain21/DiversityDatabase/README.md

 LibraryGenre.bat and LibraryGenre.jar: Executable files for running the application. compile.sh: A shell script for compiling the Java files. replit.nix: A Nix file for the Replit environment.

+Contributing
+Contributions to this project are welcome.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+License
+This project is licensed under the MIT License.
+Acknowledgments
+We would like to thank our instructors and peers for their guidance and support throughout the development of this project.